Beautiful pairs: Beautiful pairs of valued fields

 \

-\emph{Step 0.} Without loss of generality, we may suppose $\cA\subseteq \cM$, and by Lemma-definition~\ref{lem:base-change} (see also Step 1 of the proof of Lemma \ref{lem:b-pair-finite}), we may assume $P(\cA)=P(\cB)$.
-Moreover, we may also suppose $P(\cA)$ is a model of $\ACVF$, and the valued field sorts of $A$ and $B$ are fields.
+\emph{Step 0.} Without loss of generality, we may suppose $\cA\subseteq \cM$, and by Lemma~\ref{lem:b-pair-finite} and Lemma-definition~\ref{lem:base-change} we may also assume $P(\cA)=P(\cB)$.
+Moreover, we may suppose that the valued field sorts of $A$ and $B$ are fields.